-Following a period of liberalisation, productivity growth in Indonesia's agriculture recovered significantly in the 2000s compared to its poor 1990s performance (Figure 2.7).
-Over 2000-06, multifactor productivity (MFP) growth in agriculture rose to rates as high as or higher than in the peak years of the 1968-92 "Green Revolution" (Table 2.1) and was even higher in agriculture than in the economy as a whole between 2001 and 2009-3.7% versus 2.1%.
+Following a period of liberalisation, productivity growth in Indonesia's agriculture recovered significantly in the 2000s compared to its poor 1990s performance (Figure 7).
+Over 2000-06, multifactor productivity (MFP) growth in agriculture rose to rates as high as or higher than in the peak years of the 1968-92 "Green Revolution" (Table 1) and was even higher in agriculture than in the economy as a whole between 2001 and 2009-3.7% versus 2.1%.
 Adoption of improved technology and diversification into high-value commodities explain those results.
 Labour productivity gains in countries with the strongest growth, such as China in the 1990s and Malaysia in the 2000s, were due to both production increases and falling agricultural employment.
 This has not (yet) been the case in Indonesia where employment in agriculture has remained fairly constant.
-Raising productivity further will be crucial as Indonesia will find it increasingly difficult to expand agricultural land, given environmental concerns and increasing marginal costs of servicing
+Raising productivity further will be crucial as Indonesia will find it increasingly difficult to expand agricultural land, given environmental concerns and increasing marginal costs of servicing land.
+Given the magnitude of agricultural employment, raising productivity in the sector is also key to reducing rural poverty.
+As of March 2013, rural poverty (defined by the government as less than IDR 253 000 per capita per month, around USD 20) was 14.3% (17.7 million) of the rural population, down from 20.2% a decade ago (Vujanovic, 2015).

-Figure 2.7.
+Figure 7.
 Agriculture MFP growth in selected Asian countries

-Source: Fuglie, K. (2012), "Productivity Growth and Technology Capital in the Global Agricultural Economy", in K. Fuglie et al. (eds.), Productivity Growth in Agriculture: An International Perspective, CAB International, Oxfordshire, UK.
+Source: K. Fuglie (2012), "Productivity Growth and Technology Capital in the Global Agricultural Economy", in K. Fuglie et al. (eds.), Productivity Growth in Agriculture: An International Perspective, CAB International, Oxfordshire, UK.